-The Group aims to optimise its business processes, effective management and good corporate governance in order to enhance its stakeholder's value.
+In order to enhance stakeholder's value, the Group aims to optimise its business processes, conduct effective management and comply with good corporate governance.
 An effective two-way communication with the stakeholders is important in fostering strong relationships, thus ensuring all needs and concerns are addressed in a timely and efficient manner.

-In order to manage the customer's various expectations, each customer is allocated a sales representative.
-The Group and its operating divisions also have dedicated websites, as a tool to disseminate information and engage with the general public.
-Any questions or feedback received is forwarded to the relevant head of department for further action and are promptly addressed.
+To manage customer's various expectations, each customer is allocated a sales representative.
+The Group and its operating divisions disseminate information and engage with the general public via dedicated websites.
+All feedbacks are taken care by the relevant head of department for further action and are promptly addressed.